MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 - [x] GUI App
 - [x] Database for games

+## Contributors
+People that helped me creating the app!
+- Klaudex17 (Games pictures)

+And many people on Discord!

 *Note: Not all games haves an image as Discord only can storage up to 350 images, i will be updating the database with more images*